LABOR MARKET Data

 Labor Force Summary

-In the San Antonio New Braunfels MSA, 4,100 jobs were gained over the year at a 0.3% growth rate.
-Five major industries showed monthly gains in March of 2026.
-The industries adding jobs over the month are Leisure and Hospitality, Private Education and Health Services, Professional and Business Services, the Financial Activities industry, and Trade Transportation and Utilities, while the Mining and Logging Industry, Manufacturing, and the Information industry remained steady.
-Of these industries four achieved positive annual jobs gains over the year.
+Six major industries showed monthly gains in April of 2026.
+The jobs in industries adding jobs over the month are Professional and Business Services, Trade Transportation and Utilities, Leisure and Hospitality, Government, Other Services, the Information industry and while the Mining and Logging Industry, Manufacturing, and the Construction Industry remained steady.

 DOWNLOAD FULL MSA REPORT: – View PDF